intel/CommsPowerManagement/ansible/README.md

  configures the system for `lowlatency`, `powersaving`, `lowpower` and `very-lowpower`.

 ## PREREQUISITES
-- System with any of the below listed distros and with Ansible >= 2.9.4 installed.
+- System with any of the below listed distros, with python3 and Ansible >= 2.9.4 installed.
-  RHEL/CentOS/Debian/SUSE.
+  - RHEL/CentOS/Debian/SUSE.

 - Required global proxy settings setup according to the distribution.
  Inappropriate proxy settings might block the script from cloning repos